 The question deals with the activity of “evangelistic outreach to the community.”
 Let’s not lose that focus.
 Here’s the pastor’s answer.
 I have numbered the things his church does for easy reference.

-Notice how pastor-centered and preaching-centered the young pastor’s response is.
+First, I want to commend the young pastor for what he is doing.
+What he IS DOING is far more than most churches.
+But, notice how pastor-centered and preaching-centered the young pastor’s response is.
 Asked about what the church and he are doing to reach out evangelistically to the community, four of the five things he mentions are of him preaching and somehow hoping people either come to hear him preach the gospel or somehow find ways to get copies of messages to others at one time a year event.

 There is no mention here of building relationships with non-Christians, no mention of equipping the saints to befriend and give testimony of the supremacy of Christ, no evidence of engagement in the communal life of a neighborhood, no backyard BBQ’s to meet the neighbors, no stories of neighbors in for dinner, or parties attended with neighbors, T-ball games coached, library book sales attended, no policeman ride-alongs, no volunteer associations in the community, no attendance at High School basketball games.
 Nothing of this nature is on his radar screen.